 The most important thing is to use a new enclosure when grouping to avoid resident effects.
 Typically we group one or two individuals with a big stable group in a cage that is new for all animals.
 If one of the new animals is a male, we keep him in a cat transport cage inside the new enclosure of the group and release him after one or two days.
 This proved to be very effective in keeping new males quasi-under control and avoiding fights.
 We established a trio of male squirrel monkeys at our institution.
 The animals lived in a generously spacious cage with numerous perches at different heights, platforms and hiding places.
 This group was a great success.
 We had one minor incident when the hierarchy seemed to change, but other than that these males were socially very compatible; they were always foraging, moving, and eating together as a coherent little group.

-< Is anybody on the forum in a position to share experiences with training squirrel monkeys to enter into a transfer box? >
+< How do you train squirrel monkeys to enter a transfer box? >